-Coronavirus has rattled public health, economic conditions, and everyday life around the world.
+The Coronavirus pandemic has rattled public health, had a huge economic impact, and changed everyday life around the world.
 Globalization has exacerbated its effect on supply chains.

 The state of interdependence created by globalization has made supply chains fragile; if any part of the process breaks down, there’s little slack to help the system recover.
 And multiple pieces have fallen apart so far.